MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Membership Inference Attacks and Defenses.
   - <details><summary>Digest</summary> We propose a novel training framework based on a relaxed loss with a more achievable learning target, which leads to narrowed generalization gap and reduced privacy leakage.
 RelaxLoss is applicable to any classification model with added benefits of easy implementation and negligible overhead.
   </details>

+- A Framework for Understanding Model Extraction Attack and Defense. [[paper]](https://arxiv.org/abs/2206.11480)
+  - Xun Xian, Mingyi Hong, Jie Ding.
+  - Key Word: Model Extraction Attack and Defense.
+  - <details><summary>Digest</summary> To study the fundamental tradeoffs between model utility from a benign user's view and privacy from an adversary's view, we develop new metrics to quantify such tradeoffs, analyze their theoretical properties, and develop an optimization problem to understand the optimal adversarial attack and defense strategies.
+The developed concepts and theory match the empirical findings on the `equilibrium' between privacy and utility.
+In terms of optimization, the key ingredient that enables our results is a unified representation of the attack-defense problem as a min-max bi-level problem.

 - The Privacy Onion Effect: Memorization is Relative. [[paper]](https://arxiv.org/abs/2206.10469)
   - Nicholas Carlini, Matthew Jagielski, Nicolas Papernot, Andreas Terzis, Florian Tramer, Chiyuan Zhang.